johnnynunez/Xiaomi-Mi-Air/README.md

 Using OpenCore:
 * Make sure the kexts are in the EFI/OC/kexts folder on your SSD EFI system partition (ESP).
 * Reboot.
 If still not working, try resetting the NVRAM from OpenCore boot menu.

-**IMPORTANT:**
-* It is really important on OpenCore, that the laptop have unlocked CFG Lock.
-It is important to CPU, sleep/wake and better behavior like native macOS.
-It is very easy on the most laptops because the BIOS has option in menu.
-But on Xiaomi Laptops, it is very simple with some steps on Windows.
-Maybe, make a video about it.

-# BIOS Modification

-### Tutorial to modify BIOS
-* I would like make a script or others methods but this tutorial is like OpenCore method.
-* Soon I upload a csv with all xiaomi laptops that I have on the github with hexadecimal variables to unlock CFG Lock, MC Lock, SpeedShift and more.
-* ## THIS TUTORIAL IS AN EXAMPLE, NOT GET THE VALUES AND VARIABLES

-## First of all, I am not responsible for what can happen to your laptop

-1- Boot with OpenCore
-2- Click on space key on keyboard.
-3- Select partition Mod Grub Shell
-4- Write a command method, for example to unlock cfg lock: setup_var 0x3C 0x00
-Other example, SpeedShift to enable: setup_var 0xB 0x01
-it is possible that for example, SpeedShift is enabled before.
-* ### Explanation:
-setup_var is to call method function.
-0x3C is the location memory on bios that is variable CFG Lock.
-0x00 is to disable and 0x01 is to enable.
-I put the example here.
-(default) is how the variable is when you install a BIOS, that is, by the manufacturer.

-One Of: CFG Lock, VarStoreInfo (VarOffset/VarName): 0x3C, VarStore: 0x3, QuestionId: 0x146, Size: 1, Min:   0x0, Max 0x1, Step: 0x0 {05 91 8A 02 8B 02 46 01 03 00 3C 00 10 10 00 01 00}
-0x149413 			One Of Option: Disabled, Value (8 bit): 0x0 {09 07 04 00 00 00 00}
-0x14941A 			One Of Option: Enabled, Value (8 bit): 0x1 (default) {09 07 03 00 30 00 01}
-0x149421 		End One Of {29 02}

-5- You can set up more variables to modify Bios.
-If you want exit, you must write reboot and click enter on keyboard.

-6- You can verify the CFG is unlocked or other parametres like SpeedShift is enabled in hackintool, section Utilities and press button Get AppleIntelInfo.